 Instead of simply looking at art on walls, at The Lume you’re actually immersed in the art.
 The digital gallery is enhanced with sound and aromas, creating a true sensory experience.

-I’ve tried surfing in my life – but I am always (unnecessarily) petrified by sharks.
-Luckily, there are no sharks at URBNSURF, Melbourne’s first surf park.
+I’ve tried surfing in my life – but I’m completely uncoordinated.
+But if you’re keen to give it a go (and stay cool), then head to URBNSURF, Melbourne’s first surf park.
 In a controlled environment, you can learn to surf – or more experienced surfers can hit up The Point.

 Don’t feel like surfing?
 You can also body-board, soak in the hot tubs or have a swim in the calm waters of the Lagoon.
 Plus, there’s Three Blue Ducks, the delicious restaurant run by several award-winning chefs.